sblythe/Dry_Guide/docs/dryguide.md

 ```

 These commands are described in more detail in the following section.
 Once you find the memory used for the job, assume that the memory indicated by `seff` is the total amount of memory used by the total number of cores dedicated to the job.
 You can then divide the memory amount by the number of cores, and add 25-50% for padding.
 This can then be the amount of memory you allocate for your jobs once you uncomment the original `--mem-per-cpu=` option (and delete the `--mem=0` line) in the troubleshooting script.

+In the script above, for instance, it failed if I assigned 5 GB of memory per cpu (total = 20 GB).
+Following a re-run with `--mem=0`, I found that the samples required between 22 and 25 GB of memory total (5.5 to 6.25 GB per cpu).
+I therefore specified 8 GB per cpu in the final script and this provides sufficient headroom for the job to complete without error.

 ## Monitoring SLURM Jobs on Quest